catios/cati/doc/usage.md

 Options:
 - `-y|--yes`: do not ask for user confirmation
 - `--conffiles`: also remove config files (full remove)
+- `--without-scripts`: do not run package scripts in remove process

 ## show command
 this command shows packages details